ogbigboss/the-unfulfilled-and-the-unaware/notes/characters/raquel.md

 ### Raquel's Narcissistic Jealousy cycles w/ The Man

 She starts the novel wanting to frame the man as per her first reality TV show, an entry into her dream career of being a creative type.
 However, this backfires, inflaming her feelings of inadequacy (the root of her perfectionism), as she wanted to frame the man for being a "hacker" to cover up for the time in 2017 she proclaimed a foreign national threat via hacking that never surfaced in reality.
+Many of her colleagues thought it was weird she was making some dopey Reality TV show after being `the Inner Party`'s darling, but Raquel was hoping to frame the man then afterwards reveal she was working off tips from within `the Inner Party` all along, but it never got that far.

 Her jealousy of the man begins in late 2022, as he, however unknowingly to him, ingratiates himself with his knowledge of references, particularly _The Man Who Was Thursday_, and it's influence over art in various ways amongst a crowd to which Raquel aspires to make her peers - Hollywood writers, directors, and actors.
 The man's understanding of the novel infuriates Raquel on top of making her jealous of how it woos a crowd she wishes to woo, the fury coming from Raquel's being in a situation where she needs The Man to either be akin to the novel's surrealistic "dynamiters," but in reality and not surreality, freeing her from being amongst the delusional dreamers in the novel - or at least, akin to the novel's main character, Thursday, who is a guy who _definitely_ wouldn't get the novel was about him overreacting to being rejected by a girl in the beginning.